 • Episodic treatment: Take antivirals at the start of an outbreak to shorten it.
 Keep a supply on hand.

-⚠️ Transmission: The Honest Picture
+Transmission: The Actual Picture

 Herpes transmits via skin-to-skin contact, not just fluids.
-Condoms reduce transmission significantly but don't eliminate it because they don't cover all the skin involved in genital contact.
+Condoms reduce transmission significantly but don't eliminate it, because they don't cover all the skin involved in genital contact.
 This is important context — herpes can transmit even when condoms are used correctly.

-A few things worth naming clearly:
+A few things worth being clear about:

 • Having herpes doesn't make you less desirable.
 It makes you someone who has been sexually active — which is true of most adults.

-You're not legally required to disclose herpes in the way you may be in some jurisdictions for HIV.
+You're not legally required to disclose herpes the way you may be in some jurisdictions for HIV.
 But disclosure — to partners with whom genital contact will occur — is the ethical norm and practically better than not disclosing.

 A framing that works: